 What Are No-Ratio Mortgage Loans?

-This is a mortgage product that doesn’t consider your debt-to-income ratio for you to qualify.
-The debt-to-income ratio, or DTI, shows the percentage of a borrower’s income that goes to paying their monthly debts.
+This mortgage product doesn’t consider your debt-to-income ratio for you to qualify.
+The debt-to-income ratio, or DTI, shows the percentage of a borrower’s income paying their monthly debts.
 Normally, mortgage lenders require a debt-to-income ratio of about 50%, which not everyone can attain.
-This holds especially self-employed borrowers, as not all can provide traditional income and asset documentation.
+This holds especially true for self-employed borrowers, as not all can provide traditional income and asset documentation.
 These individuals’ incomes fluctuate significantly, meaning that the income may not necessarily show up on a tax return.

 Type of Borrowers That Would Benefit From No-Ratio Mortgage Loans